 WHERE EXISTS (SELECT * FROM t1);

-The SIMPLIFY_SET hint enables the optimizer to rewrite set operations such as UNION, INTERSECT, and EXCEPT.
-Its counterpart is the NO_SIMPLIFY_SET hint.
+The SIMPLIFY_SET hint enables the query optimizer to rewrite set operations such as UNION, INTERSECT, and EXCEPT.
+Its reverse operation is the NO_SIMPLIFY_SET hint.

 Syntax